Keep Your Joints Young magazine cover

 Second, while many cyanocobalamins in supplements are synthetic, there are now Certified Organic sources of natural-sourced cyanocobalamin that higher-quality supplements use.
 And the highest quality supplements ferment that Certified Organic and natural-sourced cyanocobalamin with probiotics, which can make it even more bioavailable to your body.

-The bottom line here is that fermented, natural-sourced cyanocobalamin might be slightly better, but methylcobalamin is also a good source.
+The bottom line here is that fermented, natural-sourced cyanocobalamin may be your best choice.

 4) Finally, your supplement should also provide you ample amounts of the vitamin B12.